jdav892/roguelike/README.md

 python main.py
 ```

-## Or in editor by running main.py
+## Or in IDE by running main.py

 # *Make sure pyimg.png and menu_background.png are in directory before running

+## Open to suggestions for new entities/items/scaling